vdaas/vald/docs/contributing/coding-style.md

   - e. g.
 Network access, disk operation, or etc.
 - Hardware dependent
   - e. g.
 CPU, Memory usage, disk I/O, or etc.
-- Difficult to create error of dependent object (when we will write error test case)
+- Difficult to create error of dependencies
 - Difficult to initialize
   - e. g.
 Random number and time, file IO initialization, environment dependent, or etc.
 - Test result may change in each runtime